meeshyep/CV/README.md

 I have a passion for technology and how it can make our lives easier, more efficient, connected, and improve the transfer of knowledge.
 After a successful sales career at two software companies, I've decided to take on a more technical role to understand how technologies work and focus on product development.
 Sales taught me a lot about understanding **why** certain components are important to the customer.
 My next objective is to focus on the **how** and build out new platforms to meet ever-growing needs.

 I am driven by the idea that software and technology can be used to impact people and our planet for the better.
 Joining a company that values working on projects which achieve Tech for Good initiatives would be an ideal environment to start this next step.
+I'm available for hire in Sydney, Australia.

+LinkedIn: www.linkedin.com/in/michelleepstein

 ## Skills

 #### Adaptable

-- International experience across the US, Germany, UK and soon to be Australia
+- International experience across the US, Germany and UK
 - Ability to understand different markets and cultures quickly
 - Asked to help a new colleauge who moved to the Bazaarvoice London office with tips on settling into the new professional and personal environment